 Comparing Other Investments

 An annuity is difficult to compare to other investments.
 As previously discussed, they don't disclose an annuity rate of return.
 Annuities are also different than other investments in that their payout rate includes the return of principal and interest.
 Other investments like a CD are different.
-The CD maintains a principal balance and the payouts from CDs are purely interest payments.
+The CD maintains a principal balance, and the payouts from CDs are purely interest payments.

 Calculate The Rate of Return

 So if an annuity company doesn't tell you the expected rate of return, how can you calculate the rate of return?
 If the annuity is a lifetime annuity, first you'll need to look at actuarial estimates on how long you are expected to live.
-This will determine/estimate how long you can expect to receive payments from the annuity.
+This data point will determine/estimate how long you can expect to receive payments from the annuity.

 If we know the annuity principal amount(amount of money contributed to the annuity), the payout amount, and the estimated length of time that the annuity will pay, then the annuity's rate of return can be calculated.
-However, since it isn't an exact science when any one person will die, it's important to use an annuity rate of return calculator that calculates the rate of return for multiple years.
+However, since it isn't an exact science when any one person will die, it's essential to use an annuity rate of return calculator that calculates the rate of return for multiple years.
 IQ Calculator's annuity rate of return calculator does just this.

 Annuity Rate of Return In The Early Years